Trinovantes/puppeteer-prerender-plugin/README.md

 ## Why You Shouldn't Use This

-* You are building a SPA that literally has one page
+* You are building a SPA that literally has one page.

-* Hydration errors are difficult to debug
+* Hydration errors are difficult to debug.

 * This will greatly increase your build times if you have a lot of routes to prerender (over 100+).
 Consider using Server Side Rendering (SSR) instead.